20 Best Leg Exercises For Women: Home & Gym

 Hip flexor and quad stretch

 This stretch helps to release tight quads and stretches your hip flexors.
-You can intensify the stretch by contracting your glute muscle — aim to hold the stretch for 30 seconds during your cool down.
+You can intensify the stretch by squeezing your glute muscle — aim to hold the stretch for 20-30 seconds on each side.

-This stretch releases tight hamstrings and also stretches your calves.
-It’s a good stretch to use during an active recovery session or when you can lie down to stretch.
-You can intensify the stretch by looping a towel or a yoga strap around your foot and holding onto it.
+This stretch releases tight hamstrings and stretches your lower back.
+It’s a good stretch to use during an active recovery session and is easy to do anywhere!

 Hamstring and calves stretch

-You can do this stretch after a walk or run — hold for 30 seconds on each side and raise your toes towards your shins to intensify the stretch in the calf muscle.
+This is a good stretch to perform after a walk or run when your calves are often tight — hold for 30 seconds on each side and raise your toes towards your shins if you want to intensify the stretch in your calf muscle.

 Foam rolling — TFL

-It can be difficult to stretch the outside of the leg, but you can loosen the area using a foam roller.
+It can be difficult to stretch the outside of your leg, but you can loosen the area using a foam roller.

-In this video, Sweat trainer Kelsey Wells demonstrates foam rolling of the tensor fasciae latae, sometimes referred to as the “TFL”.
+Here, Sweat Trainer Kelsey Wells demonstrates foam rolling of the tensor fasciae latae, sometimes referred to as the “TFL”.
 This area can be quite tight, so you might start by using a soft foam roller.

 You can try many other stretches for your glutes, quads, hamstrings and calves — just remember to choose stretches that target the muscle groups used during your workout.